Michigan State University College of Osteopathic Medicine

-The Michigan State University College of Osteopathic Medicine (MSUCOM) is one of the two public medical schools of Michigan State University in East Lansing, Michigan.
-The college grants the Doctor of Osteopathic Medicine (D.O.) degree, as well as a DO-PhD combined degree for students interested in training as physician-scientists.
-MSUCOM operates two satellite campuses in Clinton Township and Detroit.
+The Michigan State University College of Osteopathic Medicine (MSUCOM) is one of the two medical schools of Michigan State University in East Lansing, Michigan.
+The college grants the Doctor of Osteopathic Medicine (D.O.) degree, as well as a DO-PhD combined degree.
+The college operates two satellite campuses in Clinton Township and Detroit.
 The college is accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation (COCA) and by the Higher Learning Commission.

 History

-Michigan State University College of Osteopathic Medicine (MSUCOM) was founded at a time when new osteopathic medical schools were not being chartered.
-Many osteopathic doctors throughout Michigan began working on the creation of a new medical school.
+Michigan State University College of Osteopathic Medicine (MSUCOM) was established during a period when the chartering of new osteopathic medical schools was uncommon.
+Osteopathic doctors across Michigan collaborated to spearhead the creation of this new medical school.
 In 1964, the Michigan Association of Osteopathic Physicians and Surgeons received a state charter and started to raise money for a new private osteopathic medical college.
 In 1969, the first class was admitted to the Michigan College of Osteopathic Medicine (MCOM) in Pontiac, Michigan, becoming the first osteopathic medical school to open since 1916.

 That same year, the Michigan legislature passed P.A.
 162, which stated that “A school of osteopathic medicine is established and shall be located as determined by the state board of education at an existing campus of a state university with an existing school or college of medicine."
 On September 19, 1969, Michigan State University accepted the legislative mandate and agreed to create a new osteopathic medical school on their campus, making it the first osteopathic medical school based at a public university.
 In 1971, MCOM was moved to East Lansing and was given its current name of MSUCOM.
-Myron S. Magan, D.O. was the first dean and served for more than two decades.
+Myron S. Magen, D.O. was the first dean and served for more than two decades.

 In the mid-2000s, MSUCOM expanded from its main campus in East Lansing to two satellite campuses in Detroit and Macomb.
 The expansion was approved by the MSU Board of Trustees in May 2007 and by the Commission on Osteopathic College Accreditation in September 2008.
 In July 2009, instruction began at these two expansion sites.
 In 2011, MSUCOM started a program for training Canadian students to become osteopathic physicians, accepting 25 Canadian students each year.
 In 2010, the partnership between MSU and Sparrow Hospital was strengthened.
 This agreement was meant to foster research, education, and clinical services, and it culminated in the creation of the Center for Innovation and Research in 2012.
 In December 2017, MSU and McLaren announced they were strengthening their partnership and that a new $450 million hospital would be built near MSU's East Lansing campus.